 In 2013, Faye graduated with a BSc (Hons) degree in Sport & Dance Therapy.
 At this point, she completed an internship at a private practice on Harley Street, London, as well as setting up and running dance injury clinics at both the Royal Academy of Dance (RAD) and in her hometown of Royston.
 After spending a year focusing primarily on dance related injuries, Faye’s next step was to further her knowledge and skills by studying for an MSc in Physiotherapy at the University of Essex.
 This role meant she gained additional experience treating musculoskeletal injuries both within the NHS and private sector, alongside work within the realms of hydrotherapy, intensive care, brain injury rehabilitation and paediatrics.
-As of September 2016, Faye will combine working as part of the F.A.S.T. team with a rotational physiotherapy post at Addenbrookes Hospital.
+Since September 2016, Faye has combined working as part of the F.A.S.T. team with a physiotherapy post at Addenbrooke’s Hospital.

 - Abrahams, S. (2013).
 ‘Sports Injuries in Children and Adolescents’.
 Xlibris Publishing.